yunomiwell/veil_protocol/README.md

 MIT License — Copyright © 2026 yunomiwell

-*VEIL Protocol is a legitimate privacy tool.
+*NullWire Protocol is a legitimate privacy tool.
 Building it is legal and protected as free speech (Bernstein v.
 DOJ, 1999).*